publicissapient-france/xke-react-alt/step-12-todoadd-footer.md

 ## Step 12 - Add TodoApp footer

-We want to add a footer to the `TodoItem`list.
+We want to add a footer to the `TodoItem`list in `TodoApp.jsx` file.

 First, we add `activeTodoCount` function: